 No, hummus is made with chickpeas that are higher in carbs, and therefore not keto-friendly.
 According to the USDA website, one tablespoon of classic hummus has about 3 grams of carbs.

-While you can fit it in a low carb diet, you should watch the quantity as the carbs easily add up.
+While you can fit it into a low carb diet, you should watch the quantity as the carbs easily add up.

 I’m making my hummus paleo by replacing the chickpeas with roasted cauliflower!

 Hummus is a favorite snack of mine, and I eat it often.
 While chickpeas are typically used in hummus, you won’t miss them here since I replace them with cauliflower.